Staci Keanan: 1987–2010: Acting career

 At the age of 12, shortly after she moved with her family to Los Angeles, she was cast as Nicole Bradford in the TV series My Two Dads (1987–1990).
 After the end of My Two Dads, Keanan starred on the short-lived ABC sitcom Going Places (1990–1991) with Alan Ruck, Heather Locklear, and Hallie Todd.
 The following year, she was cast as Dana Foster in the TV series Step by Step (1991–1998).
 By 1997, Keanan had changed her name from Staci to Stacy.

 Keanan had roles in the short Stolen Poem (2004) and the films Hidden Secrets (2006), and Death and Cremation (2010) with Brad Dourif, Jeremy Sumpter, and Daniel Baldwin.
 In 2009, Keanan appeared in Holyman Undercover, and in 2010, she appeared in a cameo in You Again with Step by Step castmates Christine Lakin and Patrick Duffy.
 She also co-starred in the 2009 film Sarah's Choice.

-2010–present: Transition into law
+2010–present: Transition into law and podcast

 Keanan attended Southwestern Law School and was admitted to the State Bar of California in 2013.
-She currently practices law under her birth name, Anastasia Sagorsky, in the Los Angeles area.
+Leaving Hollywood behind, she currently practices law under her birth name, Anastasia Sagorsky, in the Los Angeles area.
 In 2014, Keanan worked as a Deputy District Attorney in the Riverside County District Attorney's office prosecuting felony cases involving violent crime or death.
 Keanan joined the Los Angeles County District Attorney's office as a Deputy District Attorney in 2016.
 In January 2021, she became an adjunct associate professor of law at Southwestern Law School.

+She has hosted the Step by Step rewatch podcast Keanan and Lakin Give You Déjà Vu with co-star Christine Lakin since February 28, 2024.